-Maintenance, materials and repairs are generally expensed when incurred unless covered by a long-term flight hour services contract.
-The average age of our aircraft in 2021 was 11.6 years which is relatively young compared to our competitors.
-However, as our fleet ages our maintenance costs will increase significantly, both on an absolute basis and as a percentage of our unit costs, as older aircraft require additional, more expensive repairs over time.
-We had an average of 10.8 additional total operating aircraft in 2021 compared to 2020.
-In 2021, Maintenance, materials and repairs increased by \$185 million, or 42.0% compared to 2020.
-The increase was primarily driven by a higher number of maintenance events as we brought our parked aircraft back into service.
-We significantly reduced our flying in 2020 due to the COVID-19 pandemic and parked a portion of our fleet throughout the year.
-We expect the increase in expenses relating to maintenance, materials, and repairs to continue into 2022 as we return our capacity to prepandemic levels.
+Maintenance, materials, and repairs are generally expensed when incurred unless covered by a long-term flight hour services contract.
+The average age of our aircraft in 2022 was 12.4 years.
+As our fleet ages our maintenance costs will increase significantly, both on an absolute basis and as a percentage of our unit costs, as older aircraft require additional, more expensive repairs over time.
+We had an average of 11.8 additional total operating aircraft in 2022 compared to 2021.

+In 2022, Maintenance, materials and repairs decreased by \$35 million, or 5.7% compared to 2021.
+The decrease was driven by a decrease in the number of heavy engine maintenance events in 2022 as compared to 2021, which was partially offset by an increase in other maintenance activity driven by an increase in flying.